 CodeCoupler Webpack Externals Plugin Configuration Reference

-You have to define every module that should be handled as external in a file named
+You have to define each module that should be handled as external in a file named

 webpack.externals.js in your root project folder.
 An absolute minimum file content would be:

 As you can see an array will be defined here.
-Every item in this array is an object which define an external module.
-The available options for every entry are:
+Each item in this array is an object which define an external module.
+The available options for each entry are:

 - module: The name of the module (corresponds to the package name).